-The TK Elevator Test Tower in Southern Germany was built to test new types of highspeed elevator.
+The ThyssenKrupp Elevator Test Tower TKT in Southern Germany was built to test new types of highspeed elevator.
 It boasts not only a magnificent view from the top, but also various technical features such as a textile façade and an active pendulum.

 There is a platform open to the public at a height of 232 m.
 From here, the highest such platform in Germany, visitors can enjoy breathtaking panoramic views of the surrounding landscape.
 Further, the tower is also the world’s tallest textile-clad structure.
 Inside the tower there is room for 10 elevator shafts, a firefighting lift and a glazed panoramic elevator